 Salsa Fresca (fresh salsa) is mixture of fresh tomatoes, onion, jalapeño, cilantro and lime juice.
-It’s different from the homemade canned salsa, mango tomato salsa or store-bought salsa as it’s more crunchy, chunkier and is less runny.
+It’s different from the homemade canned salsa or store-bought salsa as it’s crunchier, chunkier and is less runny.
+The main difference is that it tastes fresh!

-There is lots of debate between the difference between Salsa Fresca and Pico de Gallo, but the names are commonly interchangeable with each other.
+There’s lots of debate between the difference between Salsa Fresca and Pico de Gallo.
+The names are commonly interchangeable with each other.
 There are variations across Mexico depending on the region, and even differences from ingredients.
-There are some Pico de Gallo’s that are made with fruit.
-And not the tomato fruit, but that’s another debate.
+It’s an easy way to use up tomatoes from your garden, perfect as dip with nachos chops or on tacos.

 No matter what you prefer to call Fresh Salsa, Pico de Gallo or Salsa Fresca, it’s a delicious way to eat your summer vegetables, with an authentic Mexican flair.
 Bon Appetit! Приятного аппетита!